 Harassment is when someone behaves in a way that offends or makes a person feel distressed or intimidated.
-This could be through abusive comments and jokes both in person or online, and insulting gestures and touching.
+This could be through abusive comments and jokes both in person or online, insulting gestures and touching.
 If you’ve experienced this kind of behaviour there are things you can do to get help in dealing with the harassment and getting it to stop.

 What is harassment?